yannabraham/hilbertSimilarity/cran-comments.md

 * ubuntu 16.04.6 (on travis-ci), R 3.6.1
 * Fedora Linux (on r-hubs), R-devel
 * Debian Linux (on r-hubs), R-devel
+* Windows Server 2008 R2 SP1 (on r-hubs), R-devel, 32/64 bit
+* Ubuntu Linux 16.04 LTS (on r-hubs), R-release

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a re-submission, following reviewers comments
+* the package uses a non FOSS package license: CC BY-NC-SA 4.0

+## reviewers comments

+* I fixed the problem with changing user parameters, using on.exit() as suggested
+* I added missing \value to the documentation of add.cut, do.cut, hilbert.order and show.cut

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This is a new submission, so there are no reverse dependencies.